Taking Care of Tortoises in the Philippines

 3) Indian Star: For beginners who want tortoises that are hardy, have a beautiful pattern and stay small.
-Typical price range is around P8,500 for a 2.5 to 3 inch Indian Star (edit, price has increased in 2019).
 They do well here in the Philippines and was once the most popular tortoise pet in Asia.
 I remember back in 1999, I bought mine for P750.
-Each year the price kept on increasing.
+Prices went up each year.
 Stars don't grow big.
 Full size males are around 5.5 to 6 inches and full size females are around 8.5 to 10 inches, which they usually reach in around 5 years.

 4) Red-footed and Cherryhead: Also at around P8,500 for 2.5 to 3.5 inches.
 A very hardy species.
 But they do require higher humidity so that their shells can grow smoothly.
 They are more prone to pyramiding when kept in a dry enclosure.
 Research more about "Effects of Humidity on Tortoise Growth and Pyramiding" and also "Closed chamber setup for tortoises".
 Once properly setup, Redfoot tortoises are very tough and can easily tolerate temperature drops in Manila (this is assuming that the torts are healthy).

 Next Level Tortoises